 Basis for International Interactions

-Activities like importing, exporting, visiting another society, international money transfers, international investments, becoming a dual citizen, etc. are all examples of interactions between societies.
-Each one of these activities can be conceptually categorized under some international topic.
+Importing, exporting, international money transfers, travel, investments, and acquiring dual citizenship are all examples of societal interactions.
+Each of these activities falls under distinct international topics.

 This chapter discusses the ideas underlying all these international topics.
 The ideas are: